 By Jessica Schimm (Editorial Assistant, Women 2.0)

-Our 2014 San Francisco conference is happening in just a few days [Feb.
-13th & 14th] at the beautiful Hotel Kabuki in Japantown.
+We’re gearing up for our fall “How To” conference at the beautiful Hotel Kabuki in Japantown.
 Here’s what some of our past attendees had to say about their previous experiences.

 Product Designer at Wanelo

 I think the most valuable thing for me was the diversity of women present.
 There were women who had already spent 10-15 years in their careers, and there were high school students (the girl who created a wireless way for friends to listen to the same song).
 What was also very inspiring was the variety of ideas that people had, especially during the PITCH contest – ranging from a solar powered lantern to a website that compiled real-time news from ordinary people on the ground in places of conflict (exactly what people use Twitter for these days!)…The fact that I can remember these ideas is testament to their originality, and to the unique and memorable format of the conference.

 ….It wasn’t networking just for the sake of networking, you actually learned something about the person you were meeting for the first time.